pshempel/ansible-role-proxmox-vm-from-template/README.md

   vars:
     vms:
       - name: "appserver"
-        template_tag: "Ubuntu2004"                # what is the tag on the tempate to clone
+        template_tag: "Ubuntu2004"                # what is the tag on the template to clone
         memory: 4096
         cores: 4
         vm_network_vlan: 200